-If you're reading this, you probably already believe AI visibility matters.
-The harder part is convincing your CFO, your CEO, and your board, especially when the category is new and the ROI playbook is still being written.
+Most marketing leaders reading this already believe AI visibility matters.
+The harder part is convincing the CFO, the CEO, and the board, especially when the category is new and the ROI playbook is still being written.

 These budget conversations stall more often than they should.
 The framework below is the one that actually lands.